 Sanderijn Cels, Jorrit de Jong, and Frans Nauta offer lively illustrations and insightful interpretations of how innovators, social entrepreneurs, and change agents are dealing with powerful opponents, the burdens of bureaucracy, and the challenge of securing resources and support.
+This book will appeal to anyone who is intrigued by imaginative, cross-boundary thinking and transformative change.
+It will be of particular interest to those who want to know how exactly innovators pull it off.
 With practitioners, scholars, and students of public policy and management in mind, the authors dissect the strategies and tactics that social innovators employ to navigate the risky waters of their institutional environments.

 2. Crafting the Case: The Art of Making a Start

 3. Prompting Progress: The Art of Making Things Happen

 4. Managing Meaning: The Art of Making Sense

 Part 2: Front-Line Innovations 5.
 Under the Radar: Medical Informatics in Japan

 6. Relentless Incrementalism: Financial Literacy Training for Newcomers in Canada

 7. Join the Club!
 Alzheimer Cafés in the Netherlands